awsdocs/amazon-rds-user-guide/doc_source/USER_ModifyPostgreSQLInstance.md

 ## API<a name="USER_ModifyPostgreSQLInstance.API"></a>

-To modify a PostgreSQL DB instance, use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) action\.
+To modify a PostgreSQL DB instance, use the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) operation\.

 **Example**
 The following code modifies `pgdbinstance` by setting the backup retention period to 1 week \(7 days\) and disabling automatic minor version upgrades\.
 These changes are applied during the next maintenance window\.